cloudmesh-community/sp19-222-101/project-report/report.md

 installation will not interfere with the host system, and the container is easy to remove once installed.

-The following shows the basic workflow of our server:
+The following diagram @fig:classification-workflow shows the basic workflow of our server:
 ![Classification Flowchart](images/classification_workflow.png)

 ### The Upload Function and Classification